 Currently available positions

 - The monthly salary range is € 4075-5378 liable to deductions for tax, social security benefits and retirement provisions.
 The salary will be dependent on relevant academic experience (German pay scale TV-L E13).

-- Qualifications and skills: applicants must hold a Master or an equivalent degree in an area relevant to the project, have an excellent knowledge of Latin philology as well as experience with editing Latin texts, an excellent command of written and spoken English (the primary language of publication of the project).
-Applicants should also have research interests in line with PAL objectives, in particular in the history of medieval or early modern science, in the making of critical editions of Arabic or Latin texts, and/or in handling manuscripts.
-The doctoral dissertation can be written in English (preferred) or German.
+- Qualifications and skills: applicants must hold a PhD in an area relevant to the Project, have an excellent knowledge of Latin philology as well as experience with editing Latin texts, an excellent command of written and spoken English (the primary language of the Project) and, preferably, research experience in line with PAL objectives, in particular in the history of science.
+Knowledge of Greek and/or Arabic is an advantage.

-- The doctoral student will be given the opportunity to publish his/her doctoral dissertation in the PAL book series and, where relevant, on the PAL web interface, and he/she should agree to publish his/her dissertation in priority through those media.
-All contributions by the doctoral student will be published under his/her own name and authorship will be duly acknowledged in every collaborative output, including online publications.
+- The successful candidate should agree to publish the result of their work in the PAL book series (Brepols) and on the PAL web interface.
+All contributions by members of the research team are published under their own name, and authorship is duly acknowledged in every collaborative output, including online publications.

 Receipt of all applications will be acknowledged.

-The outcome of all applications will be notified by email as soon as a decision is made.
+The outcome of all applications will be notified by email as soon as decision is made.

-Short-listed applicants will be invited to an on-campus, phone or Skype interview.
+Short-listed applicants may be invited to an on-campus, phone or Skype interview.

 For further enquiries, please contact David Juste (firstname.lastname@example.org).